 Compartment Syndrome - A tightness or muscle pain in the lower legs, usually due to exercise activities.
-Athletes may experience compartment syndrome due to overuse of the muscles and can make the patient feel like “walking on pins and needles” in a literal sense.
+Athletes may experience compartment syndrome due to overuse of the muscles, which can make the patient feel like “walking on pins and needles” in a literal sense.
 Others might feel a dead weight or numbness in the leg.

 Plantar Fasciitis - Repetitive activities can cause inflammation or damage underneath the foot, which occurs when the connective tissue is injured along the inner arch.
-This is mostly felt in the heel and may make the sufferer feel stiffness, achy, tenderness or swelling at the source.
+This is mostly felt in the heel and may make the sufferer feel stiffness, ache, tenderness, or swelling at the source.

 Morton’s Neuroma - A less common foot problem is when the soft tissue and nerves between the third and fourth metatarsal bones become damaged, resulting in numbness of the forefoot and toes.
 Or the victim might feel a burning sensation, shooting pain, numbness, and sharp pain that radiates into the nearby toes.